Mohamed-Saber-97/docker-study-notes/Running-software-in-containers.md

   * The duration that the container has been running
   * The network ports exposed by the container
   * The name of the container
-* Run `docker ps -a`  To see all thecontainers (including those in the created state)
+* Run `docker ps -a`  To see all the containers (including those in the created state)

 ```powershell
 $ docker ps